alserok/system-design/tinkoff/readme.md

 <p style="text-align: justify">
-Moreover, user needs to be notified after any update of his account.
+Moreover, user needs to be notified after any update of his account, also via Kafka topic.
 </p>

 **DB**: *Postgres* (indexes, ACID)